RubenGarcia/nomad-lab_VR-demos/README.md

 		Transforms a json from encyclopedia or archive into an XYZ file Useful for the remote visualization infrastructure

+	proxy: Back-end support for multiuser support in OpenVR NOMAD VR.
+		NOMADVRproxy listens to connections and forwards user actions to rest of users.

+		MD-Driver/SimpleMove and MD-Driver/PeriodicTable: see MD-Driver/Readme
+			Support for atom drag-and-drop functionality in OpenVR NOMAD VR.

 More platforms will be added in the future.

 The code is distributed under the Apache 2.0 License (See LICENSE file).